bernedom/SI/README.md

 # SI
-A header only c++ library that uses user defined literals to help with SI-unit conversion
+A header only c++ library that uses user defined literals to help with SI-unit conversion/

+This is a learning project to figure out modern C++ user defined literals and probably some template and type-traits magic as well